Refer to the guide Setting up and getting started.

 The nuance difference is made to cater to users' needs for efficient searching.

-is created with the information from the old Person
+A new Person is created with the information from the old Person.

 The following activity diagram summarizes what happens when a user executes a new command: